pluralsh/bootstrap/README.md

 # Plural Bootstrap Repository

+Welcome to the Plural Bootstrap Repository!
+This repository provides the core Terraform and Kubernetes setup code used to bootstrap a Plural management cluster, enabling you to quickly set up a GitOps-driven Kubernetes environment maintained by your DevOps team.

+This documentation will guide you through the architecture, folder structure, and usage conventions to help you get started efficiently and extend your infrastructure as needed.

 This repo defines the core terraform code needed to bootstrap a Plural management cluster and set up your GitOps environment using Plural.
 It is intended to be cloned in a users infra repo and then owned by their DevOps team from there.
 We do our best to adhere to the standard terraform setup for k8s within the respective cloud, while also installing necessary add-ons as needed (eg load balancer controller and autoscaler for AWS).

 > [!TIP]